Brand Execution Guidelines banner image

 Publishing guidelines

-Optimizing content for publishing on social media maximizes the return on your social media marketing investment.
-This section provides an overview and quick tips on how you can successfully optimize how you share your content in social media.
+Optimizing content for social media helps get the most out of your marketing efforts.
+This section offers an overview and quick tips to help you effectively tailor content for social platforms.

 Tool of record — ASU

-ASU uses Hootsuite to publish and manage content to its core accounts.
-Learn more about the ASU Enterprise Hootsuite license, and if your unit qualifies for a seat.
+ASU uses Hootsuite to publish and manage content to its accounts, and the adoption of this tool by all units is a key to ASU’s emergency communications plan.
+Learn more about the ASU Enterprise Hootsuite license and whether your unit qualifies for a prefunded seat.

 Social publishing guidelines